Will there be a Shōgun season 2? Latest news and speculation

 There are plenty of relationship dynamics, families and characters to get acquainted with in Tai-Pan, but whether or not the series will take that turn remains a mystery for now.

-If Shōgun was to carry on directly from the ending of season 1, it would mean more of a creative licence from the team behind the series, as the show brings the book's ending to life in quite a final way.
+However, based on comments from the show's creatives, it seems that Shōgun is more likely to carry on directly from the ending of season 1, meaning it would take more of a creative licence from the team.

 Check out more of our Drama coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.